saurabh-dighe/kubernetes/agenda.md

         d) External         ( It's just like a CNAME to a long name to service in the K8 Cluster )

     11) Pod Priority & Pre-emption

+### How can we create the resources in kubernetes ?

+    1) Imperative Way   ( By directly running the commands )
+    2) Declarative Way  ( By using YAML : So that all the changes can be captured : Production Grade )

+### Pod :
+    1) Smallest resource that you can create on Kubernetes.
+    2) A pod is a wrapper to a container
+    3) A pod can have/run multiple containers